jelane7/school/README.md

 In 1955, the power plant came to Weedon Island.
 Can you see much alteration to the landscape?
 ![map](power.jpg)

-These were just a few examples of how an archaeologist might Remote Sensing data to answer questions about the past!
+These were just a few examples of how an archaeologist might use Remote Sensing data to answer questions about the past!

 Citations: